cogell/sacrum/README.md

 Getting Started - Beginner Linux OS
 ---------------------------------
 If you are cool enough to be running a distro of Linux then you don't need me to hold your hand through this.
 One thins, are you using nvm?
-Might want to get that.
+Might want to get that tho it is not a strict requirement.

 Grunt Tasks
 -----------